The Right Kind of Love

 "The Right Kind of Love" is a song recorded by American singer and actor Jeremy Jordan, written and produced by Tommy Faragher, Lotti Golden and Robbie Nevil.
 It was released in late 1992 as one of the lead singles from the Beverly Hills, 90210: The Soundtrack and later appeared on Jordan’s debut album Try My Love (1993), issued by Giant Records.
-The track marked Jordan’s first major release following his signing with the label and introduced him to a mainstream audience through the success of the television series.

-Musically, the song blends elements of pop, R&B, and new jack swing, featuring smooth keyboard arrangements, layered vocal harmonies, and a rhythmic groove characteristic of early 1990s teen pop.
-Its accompanying music video, which also appeared in the Beverly Hills, 90210 series, portrays Jordan performing and interacting in a youthful, multicultural setting.
-The video reflects the visual style of early 1990s pop productions, emphasizing dance sequences, romance, and a diverse social environment.
+Musically, the song blends elements of pop, R&B, and new jack swing and a rhythmic groove characteristic of early 1990s teen pop.
 Critically, "The Right Kind of Love" received favorable attention from contemporary music publications, including Billboard, which praised its catchy rhythm and vocal style.
 The single reached number 14 on the Billboard Hot 100 and number five in Australia, remaining on the U.S. chart for 25 weeks.

 Background and release

 Before gaining recognition as a musician, Jeremy Jordan faced a challenging childhood, spending time in orphanages and living on the streets before turning to theater and music as a teenager.
 At nineteen, after moving to Los Angeles, he caught the attention of industry professionals when he performed "It's So Hard to Say Goodbye" a cappella at a live event, impressing manager Peter Schivarelli, who helped him sign with Giant Records.
 Soon after, Jordan began recording with a team of well-known producers, including Robbie Nevil, Al B. Sure!, Keith Thomas, and Rhett Lawrence.